Biography

 Key Facts

-• c.
-1150: composition of the Vita Merlini, dedicated to the character of Merlin
+• Composed around 1150 the *Vita Merlini*, a Latin poem dedicated to the character of Merlin

 Works & Achievements

-Geoffrey's masterpiece, this Latin chronicle traces the legendary history of Britain from Brutus of Troy to the seventh century, placing Arthur at the apex of a fictional royal genealogy.
-It stands as the founding source of Arthurian legend and was copied in more than 200 medieval manuscripts.
+Geoffrey's masterpiece, this Latin chronicle recounts the legendary history of Britain from Brutus of Troy to the kings of the 7th century.
+It constitutes the primary source of the Arthurian legend and was one of the most widely copied Latin texts of the Middle Ages, with over 200 surviving manuscripts.

 Anecdotes

-Geoffrey of Monmouth claimed to have translated his Historia Regum Britanniae from a “very ancient book in the Breton language” supposedly given to him by Walter, Archdeacon of Oxford.
-Modern historians doubt that this book ever existed: it would have been a common rhetorical device in the Middle Ages to lend authority to a largely invented work.
-This literary staging reveals an author fully aware of the liberties he was taking with history.
+Geoffrey of Monmouth claims to have translated his *Historia Regum Britanniae* from a "very ancient book in the Breton language" given to him by Archdeacon Walter of Oxford.
+No historian has ever found this mysterious volume, and most medievalists today believe it never existed — it was a classic literary ruse to lend an air of authenticity to a largely invented work.

 Primary Sources